eclipse-edc/docs/developer/handbook.md

 > For this chapter we assume basic knowledge of [JSON-LD](http://json-ld.org), and we also recommend reading the
 > specifications for [ODRL](https://www.w3.org/TR/odrl-model/) and [DCAT](https://www.w3.org/TR/vocab-dcat-2/).

+> The complete OpenAPI specification for the management API is
+> on [SwaggerHub](https://app.swaggerhub.com/apis/eclipse-edc-bot/management-api).
+Please select the latest version from
+> the dropdown.
 #### Assets

 Assets are containers for metadata, they do **not** contain the actual bits and bytes.
 Say you want to offer a file to